 - 12.6.1 A restoration of service charge will be paid by the Member in order to restore service to the Member whose service has been disconnected for any reason, except as specified in Section 5.3.6.
-Any Member disconnected under the provisions of these rules and regulations for nonpayment must pay all overdue bills (past and present), a restoration of service charge, and a deposit when required, before service will be restored. - 12.6.2 If restoration is requested between 8:00 am and 8:00 pm Monday through Friday, Holidays excepted, the restoration of service charge will be forty dollars (\$40.00).
-Request for restoration on the same day under this provision must be received no later than 8:00 p.m. - 12.6.3 If restoration requests are received between 8:01 p.m. and 12:00 a.m., a restoration of service charge of ninety-six dollars (\$96.00) will be required, Monday through Friday, Holidays excepted. - 12.6.4 Emergency restorations at times other than the hours discussed above will be made by the Cooperative at the discretion of the Cooperative only in emergency situations.
-A restoration of service fee of one hundred and seventy-two dollars (\$172.00) will be charged.
+Any Member disconnected under the provisions of these rules and regulations for nonpayment must pay all overdue bills (past and present), a restoration of service charge, and a deposit when required, before service will be restored. - 12.6.2 If restoration is requested between 8:00 am and 8:00 pm Monday through Friday, Holidays excepted, the restoration of service charge will be fifty dollars (\$50.00).
+Request for restoration on the same day under this provision must be received no later than 8:00 p.m. - 12.6.3 Section left intentionally blank. - 12.6.4 Emergency restorations at times other than the hours discussed above will be made by the Cooperative at the discretion of the Cooperative only in emergency situations.
+A restoration of service fee of two hundred (\$200.00) will be charged.
 This means that Holiday and weekend restorations will require the higher fee described above. - 12.6.5 If payment is not at the premise when specified by the Member and a second visit is required to make restoration, a Service Fee will be charged for the Cooperative employee's visit.
-This fee will be thirty dollars (\$30.00) between 8:00 a.m. and 8:00 p.m., Monday through Friday, Holidays excepted.
+This fee will be fifty dollars (\$50.00) between 8:00 a.m. and 8:00 p.m., Monday through Friday, Holidays excepted.
 Section 12.6.4 shall apply at all other times.